abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/circle-ci-aws/validation.md

 ```

 ### Define the CircleCI Configuration
-Create a `.circleci/config.yml` file with the following content:
+Create a `.circleci/config.yml` file to define the workflow that will run on your Arm64 runner:

 ```yaml
 version: 2.1